marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

     See also the :ref:`avr-named-address-spaces` section for
     an alternate way to locate and access data in flash memory.

-  \*  AVR cores with flash memory visible in the RAM address range:
+  \* |nbsp|  AVR cores with flash memory visible in the RAM address range:
     On such devices, there is no need for attribute :gcc-attr:`progmem` or :ref:`avr-named-address-spaces` qualifier at all.
     Just use standard C / C++.
 The compiler will generate ``LD*``